 - 2.1 All formal complaints relating to a programme of study must be made within three calendar months of the official notification of the outcome of a learner's course or within six months of a learner's recorded leaving date.
-All other formal complaints must be made within three calendar months of the issue/s occurrence that are the focus/foci of the complaint.
+All other formal complaints must be made within three calendar months of the issue/s occurrence that are the focusof the complaint.
 In considering the outcome of a complaint, the time taken to initiate the complaint may be taken into account especially where it is deemed that there has been an unreasonable delay in making the complaint. - 2.2 For the purposes of processing personal information the Group is a Data Controller.
 Confidentiality will be respected and all issues will be heard and dealt with through a transparent and accessible process which complies with the Data Protection Act 2018.
-No person will be disadvantaged because they have complained. - 2.3 If a complainant considers him or herself to have a disability and informs the Group that they need support to make a complaint, the Group will offer reasonable support and make reasonable adjustments to the process to ensure that they are not disadvantaged in bring-ing their complaint. - 2.4 Complaints will be accepted from learners; from a parent or carer if the learner is under 18 years of age (or the learner is under 25 years of age and in receipt of an Education and Health Care Plan and/or high needs funding); or from other persons or organisations that have a direct relationship with the Group (e.g. the employer of a Group apprentice).
+No person will be disadvantaged because they have complained.
+If a student or service user complains about another student or service user, the complainant's identity won't be disclosed by any member of staff dealing with the complaint. - 2.3 If a complainant considers him or herself to have a disability and informs the Group that they need support to make a complaint, the Group will offer reasonable support and make reasonable adjustments to the process to ensure that they are not disadvantaged in bringing their complaint. - 2.4 Complaints will be accepted from learners; from a parent or carer if the learner is under 18 years of age (or the learner is under 25 years of age and in receipt of an Education and Health Care Plan and/or high needs funding); or from other persons or organisations that have a direct relationship with the Group (e.g. the employer of a Group apprentice).
 Complaints from third parties will not normally be accepted unless submitted on behalf of a learner under 18 years of age or a learner under 25 years of age and in receipt of an Education and Health Care Plan and/or high needs funding.
 The decision whether or not to pursue an anonymous complaint will be taken by the Group Director of Quality.
 Anonymous complaints may not be investigated where there isn't enough information contained in the complaint for the investigation to be meaningful or for some other substantial reason.